microsoft/vscode-cordova/README.md

 `devServerTimeout`                 | Timeout in milliseconds for starting the Ionic dev server when serving to the browser or running with Ionic live reload enabled.              | 20000
 `simulatePort`                     | Port to use for connecting to the local Cordova Simulate server.                                                                              | 8000
 `livereload`                       | When simulating in the browser, determines whether live reload is enabled.                                                                    | true
-`forceprepare`                     | When simulating in the browser, determines whether a file change triggers a cordova prepare before live reloading.                            | false
+`forcePrepare`                     | When simulating in the browser, determines whether a file change triggers a cordova prepare before live reloading.                            | false
+`corsProxy`|When simulating in the browser, determines whether XHR requests are proxied to appear as though they originate from the same domain as the target|true
+`livereloadDelay`|When simulating in the browser, set the delay in milliseconds between saving of a modified file and the application page reloading|200
 `simulateTempDir`                  | The directory where temporary browser simulation files are hosted.                                                                            | `${workspaceRoot}`/.vscode/simulation
 `runArguments`                     | Run arguments (array) to be passed to 'cordova run/build <platform>' or 'ionic serve' command (Override all other configuration params).      | n/a